 You will not always be given permission to re-use council information.
 As with the Environmental Information Regulations, and the Freedom of Information Act, the regulations do have a few exemptions which prevent re-use of the Council’s information.
 These are:

-- If the information is exempt under Access to Information legislation (FOI, DPA, EIRs)
+- If the information is exempt under Access to Information legislation (FOIA, DPA, EIRs)

 - If supplying and re-using the document falls outside it's 'public task'